KonstantinGasser/required/README.md

 # required [![GoDoc](https://godoc.org/github.com/KonstantinGasser/required?status.png)](http://godoc.org/github.com/KonstantinGasser/required) ![Go Report Card](https://goreportcard.com/badge/github.com/KonstantinGasser/required) [![codecov](https://codecov.io/gh/KonstantinGasser/required/branch/main/graph/badge.svg)](https://codecov.io/gh/KonstantinGasser/required) ![](https://travis-ci.com/KonstantinGasser/required.svg?branch=main)

 Small module helping you validating structs in Go.
-By adding `required:"yes"` to a struct field, you can ensure that it will not be the default value and if required add conditions.
+By adding `required:"yes"` to a struct field, you can ensure that it will not be the default value and satisfies the provided options `min` and `max`.

 ## Usage

 - `required:"yes"`: only checks if value not the default of type
-- `required:"yes, min=2, max=4"`: checks if value not the default and checks for conditions
+- `required:"yes" min:"2" max"4"`: checks if value not the default and checks for conditions

-`min` and `max` works for following types:
+`min` and `max` works for following types (min and max are both inclusive):
 - `string` -> length check
 - `intX/uintX/floatX` -> obvious, right?
 - `slices` -> length check